 Your Butterfly Bush will be covered with butterflies in the late Summer.
 The Yellow Swallowtails seem to stay in my garden all day in the Summer.
 The Hummingbirds also travel back and forth from mine; I love hearing the buzzing sound of their little wings!

-The best time to plant all these beauties is in the early Spring so get planting!!
-I’d love to see what you are working on in your garden; just tag me in your Instagram or Facebook post so I can see!!
+The best time to plant all these beauties is in the early Spring.
+I’d love to see what you are working on in your garden; just tag me on your Instagram or Facebook post so I can see!!